 Preparing for the End of COVID-19: Return to Regular Renewals

-Since the start of the COVID-19 pandemic in 2020, AHCCCS has not disenrolled most AHCCCS members, regardless of eligibility.
+Since the start of the COVID-19 pandemic in 2020, AHCCCS had not disenrolled most AHCCCS members, regardless of eligibility.

-Because of the Consolidated Appropriations Act (CAA) that was enacted in December 2022, AHCCCS is required to begin the regular renewal process for all Medicaid and KidsCare members.
-This means that starting April 1, 2023, AHCCCS will begin disenrolling members who are determined to be no longer eligible.
+The Consolidated Appropriations Act (CAA) enacted in December 2022 required AHCCCS to reinstate the regular renewal process for all Medicaid and KidsCare members.
+This means that as of April 1, 2023, AHCCCS began disenrolling members who no longer meet eligibility criteria.

 We’re working with community partners, advocates, and members to make sure eligible members remain covered, and that those who are no longer eligible are referred to sources for other health care coverage options.

 To ensure that members do not experience any gap in health care coverage, AHCCCS asks all members to: